Free Company Let Tenancy Agreement Template UK

 • Short Commercial Tenancy Agreement: The rent for short-term leases may be higher on a monthly basis compared to long-term leases.
 Landlords may charge a premium for the flexibility and the higher turnover of tenants.

-• Long Commercial Tenancy Agreement: Generally involves a more stable and predictable rent structure.
+• Long Commercial Tenancy Agreements generally involve a more stable and predictable rent structure.
 Rent may be negotiated to remain consistent or increase at predetermined intervals.

 4. Tenant Improvements: